snowplow-archive/snowplow.github.com/_posts/2015-06-09-spark-streaming-example-project-0.1.0-released.md

 ```

-####Step 4: Create DynamoDB Table where the aggregate records are going to be stored.
-I'm using
+####Step 4: Create DynamoDB Table where the aggregate records are going to be stored

-"AggregateRecords" as the table name.
+I'm using "AggregateRecords" as the table name.
+Invoke the creation of the table with:

 ```bash
 $ inv create_dynamodb_table my-profile us-east-1 AggregateRecords